 An injury to the lining of the anal canal or a hard bowel movement (commonly in cases of constipation) usually causes anal fissures.
 It occurs because of a trauma to the inner lining of the anus, which causes stretching of the anal canal.
 Also, in some cases, no clear cause is identified.
 Other possible causes are listed below.

 - Constipation (large, hard stool can cause lesions in the anal area).

 - Persistent diarrhea.

 - Inflammatory bowel disease (such as Crohn’s disease and ulcerative colitis).

-- Having unusually tight anal sphincter muscle (increased tension in the anal canal makes it more susceptible to tearing);
+- Having an unusually tight anal sphincter muscle (increased tension in the anal canal makes it more susceptible to tearing).

 - Sexually transmitted infections (STI) can cause infection and damage the anal canal.

 Anal fissures do not heal easily because the pain felt during a bowel movement can cause a spasm of the sphincter muscle and decrease the blood flow to the area, which interferes with the healing process.
 This cycle is repeated with each bowel movement, resulting in more pain, more spasms, and even less blood flow each time you pass stool.

 Some other causes of an anal fissure are listed below:

 The most common symptom of an anal fissure is an intense and sharp pain in the anal during defecation, which is followed by a deep, burning sensation that can last for several hours.
 Most people notice bright red blood (fresh blood) in or on the surface of their stools or the toilet paper.